 - Two drainage channels will help to capture rainwater, reduce erosion in the park, and slow down water running from the top of Schenley Park to Naylor Street in the Run.

 - Drainage channels, also called detention swales, are shallow ditches with sides sloping towards the center that capture and direct rainwater.
 They create a path where water can flow.

-- Right now, stormwater is mostly unmanaged.
-It flows off the steep hillside from Overlook Drive to the Bridle Trail below and further downhill, where it causes flooding.
-It also causes the combined sewer system to overflow into downstream neighborhoods and properties.
+- Before the projects, stormwater from this area was mostly unmanaged.
+It flowed off the steep hillside from Overlook Drive to the Bridle Trail below and further downhill, where it caused flooding.
+It also caused the combined sewer system to overflow into downstream neighborhoods and properties.